hyweljohnllewellyn/hywelme/_posts/2015-03-05-moving-wordpress-from-godaddy-to-digitalocean-and-cloudflare-part1.markdown

 ---

 It it time for a change.
-At the time, £60 was a great deal for the 5 Year hosting planat GoDaddy and for that money it still is a good deal.
+At the time, £60 was a great deal for the 5 Year hosting plan at GoDaddy and for that money it still is a good deal.

 However, now they want to charge me an arm and a leg to renew - GoDaddy provides a great price for new customers, but charge **alot** when you are locked in.